asperlea/GenotypeImputation/README.md

 I am a 2nd year graduate student in the Bioinformatics IDP program, currently working in Jason Ernst's lab on machine learning techniques for investigating the non-coding areas of the human genome.

 ## Final Goal
+###5/1
-5/1 Use the LD structure of the genome to impute missing values
+Use the LD structure of the genome to impute missing values.

 ## Updates